Data Through Q2 2022

 This data only includes properties with a mortgage.
 Non-mortgaged properties (that are owned outright) are not included.

-CoreLogic analysis shows U.S. homeowners with mortgages (roughly 63% of all properties*) have seen their equity increase by a total of over $3.2 trillion since the fourth quarter of 2020, an increase of 29.3% year over year.
+CoreLogic analysis shows U.S. homeowners with mortgages (roughly 63% of all properties*) have seen their equity increase by a total of over $3.6 trillion since the second quarter of 2021, a gain of 27.8% year over year.

 *Homeownership mortgage source: 2020 American Community Survey.

 Negative Equity Falls

 Because home equity is affected by home price changes, borrowers with equity positions near (+/- 5%) the negative equity cutoff are most likely to move out of or into negative equity as prices change, respectively.
-Looking at the fourth quarter of 2021 book of mortgages, if home prices increase by 5%, 141,000 homes would regain equity; if home prices decline by 5%, 183,000 would fall underwater.
-The CoreLogic HPI Forecast TM projects home prices will increase 5% from December 2021 to December 2022.
+Looking at the second quarter of 2022 book of mortgages, if home prices increase by 5%, 116,000 homes would regain equity; if home prices decline by 5%,148,000 would fall underwater.
+The CoreLogic HPI Forecast TM projects home prices will increase by 4.3% from June 2022 to June 2023.